 It doesn't have to be forever or even the same length every time — just make sure you're giving yourself the space to intentionally step back to get some perspective.
 Take some time away to disconnect and be alone, be bored and gather your own thoughts and opinions.
 You can even plan to do this regularly if it helps.

-Like Stedman says, if you want to change your relationship with social media, you gotta commit.
+Like Stedman says, if you want to change your relationship with social media, you have to commit.

 The audio portion of this episode was produced by Audrey Nguyen, with audio engineering support from Brian Jarboe.